kellyjonbrazil/jc/README.md

 Streaming parsers accept any iterable object and return a generator iterator object allowing lazy processing of the data.
 The input data should iterate on lines of string data.
 Examples of good input data are `sys.stdin` or `str.splitlines()`.

-To use the generator object in your code, simply loop through it:
+To use the generator object in your code, simply loop through it or use the [next()](https://docs.python.org/3/library/functions.html#next) builtin function:
 ```python
 import jc.parsers.ls_s